needarling1/needarling1/README.md

 ## Hello 👋

-I'm Alex, a student at UC Berkeley majoring in Math & CS interested in software development.
+I'm Alex, a student at UC Berkeley interested in software development.
 Here's some info about me!

 💻 Work Experience:
   - **Intern --> Developer Analyst @ AHV Communities:** Internal Full-Stack Development for a Real Estate Development Company